Black-tailed deer

 Black-tailed deer or blacktail deer occupy coastal regions of western North America.
 There are two subspecies, the Columbian black-tailed deer (Odocoileus hemionus columbianus) which ranges from the Pacific Northwest of the United States and coastal British Columbia in Canada to Santa Barbara County in Southern California, and a second subspecies known as the Sitka deer (O. h. sitkensis) which is geographically disjunct occupying from mid-coastal British Columbia up through southeast Alaska, and southcentral Alaska (as far as Kodiak Island).
-The black-tailed deer subspecies are about half the size of the mainland mule deer (Odocoileus hemionus hemionus) subspecies, the latter ranging further east in the western United States.
+The black-tailed deer subspecies are about half the size of the inland mule deer (Odocoileus hemionus hemionus) subspecies, the latter ranging further east in the western United States.

 Range

 The black-tailed deer lives along the Pacific coast from Santa Barbara County, California, north to southeastern Alaska.
-East of the Cascade Range and Sierra Nevada in Washington, Oregon and California, black-tailed deer are replaced by phenotypically different mainland mule deer, the latter being much larger, with lighter pelage, more prominent rump patches and larger ears.
+East of the Cascade Range and Sierra Nevada in Washington, Oregon and California, black-tailed deer are replaced by phenotypically different inland mule deer, the latter being much larger, with lighter pelage, more prominent rump patches and larger ears.
 Black-tailed deer adult live weights range from 35–65 kg (77–144 pounds) in California up to 43–74 kg (96–164 pounds) in Alaska.
-The largest mule deer range up to 400 lbs in the northern Sierra Nevada.

 The black-tailed deer is currently common in California, ranging as far south as San Luis Obispo and Santa Barbara County; north into western Oregon, Washington, and coastal and interior British Columbia; and north into the Alaskan panhandle.
 It is a very popular game animal.

 Approximately 40 deer from Oregon were released in Western Kauai, Hawaii, between 1961 and 1966.
 These deer thrived on the island, where they now number around 1,000.
 They have become a fairly popular game species on the island.